faezehshalchy/faezehshalchy.github.io/index.md

 Data Scientist with 3+ years of experience working across different roles within Data & Analytics.
 Skilled in SQL, Python, Machine Learning techniques, Looker, and A/B testing.
 Holder of a PhD in Computational Engineering from [university of Southampton](https://www.southampton.ac.uk).
 I am also affiliated with the [Cambridge university](https://www.cam.ac.uk).
 Enthusiastic Data Scientist, using commercial acumen with data analytics to solve problems and drive strategic advantages.

-Completed an MSc in Data Science with Queen Mary University of London through a Degree Apprenticeship whilst working with British Airways.

 Skilled in Data Analysis & Visualisation, Project & Stakeholder Management.
 Proactive self-starter, logical and solution focused professional with a Bachelor of Science - BSc focused in MORSE (Mathematics, Operational Research, Statistics & Economics) from University of Southampton.